Iceland is a stunning country with lots to see. Planning a road trip can be overwhelming.

 If you would like to plan it yourself but feel overwhelmed by the amount of information, consider my eBooks that simplify planning by identifying my selection of the most beautiful places and sharing easy maps made for planning:

-Plan your perfect trip to Iceland in Winter!
+Plan your dream trip to Iceland with my guides!

 Don’t want to read the whole guide?